Pogo-S/Financial_Data_Project/Readme.md

 My goal is to build a robust, end-to-end data pipeline that cleans, transforms, and analyzes the online retail transactional data to support insightful business decisions.

-Using Python, SQL/BigQuery, dbt, and Looker Studio, I focus on producing clean, reliable datasets and interactive dashboards that highlight key sales trends, customer behaviors, and product performance metrics.
+Using Python, SQL/BigQuery, and Looker Studio, I focus on producing clean, reliable datasets and interactive dashboards that highlight key sales trends, customer behaviors, and product performance metrics.

 Preserving data integrity and reproducibility is central to my approach, so I maintain a raw dataset snapshot before executing any data cleaning or transformation steps.